MicrosoftDocs/entra-docs/docs/external-id/customers/sample-native-authentication-android-sample-app-call-web-api.md

 ## Configure sample Android mobile app to call web API

-The sample enables you to configure multiple Web API URL endpoints and sets of scopes.
-For this case, you configure just one Web API URL endpoint and its associated scopes.
+The sample allows you to configure multiple Web API URL endpoints and sets of scopes.
+In this case, you configure only one Web API URL endpoint and its associated scopes.

 1. In your Android Studio, open `/app/src/main/java/com/azuresamples/msalnativeauthandroidkotlinsampleapp/AccessApiFragment.kt` file.
 1. Find property named `WEB_API_URL_1` and set the URL to your web API.